Is TWIA a state agency?

 The commission statement will reflect the commission earned based on gross premium (even if the commission originally was withheld by the agent).

-No, in most cases, invoices are due in 30 days.
+In most cases, invoices are due in 30 days.
 There may be an occasion when a 14-day payment deadline will be enforced, specifically when you are in receipt of the “Minimum Acceptable Payment” letter.

 If a net-only premium payment is received at TWIA after the end of the year, and TWIA sends a Deficient Premium notice to the agent, how long does the agent have to send in the difference in premium?